 Remember, special education is a program, not a place.
-Special education can take place any where, and it’s the law that the child receive the appropriate education in the least restrictive setting.
+Special education can take place anywhere, and it’s the law that the child receives the appropriate education in the least restrictive setting.
 If you have any questions, contact an advocate or a special education attorney.

 Near the end of your IEP, you will find a chart that lists your child’s percentages.
 This will let you know how much time they are in the Gen Ed environment.